-Guy Fawkes celebrations may be off this year, but remember, remember: nowhere does bonfire better than Lewes.
+Guy Fawkes are back on this year, but remember, remember: nowhere does bonfire better than Lewes.

 The pretty market town nestled in the South Downs is, for all other 364 days of the year, the relatively quiet home of a motley crew of Lewes natives and escaped-from-London arty types.
 But, on the November 5th, it becomes the legendarily transformed site of the best and most elaborate Bonfire Night in the country.
 The facades of the picturesque Georgian shop fronts are all boarded up as seven bonfire societies compete for the highest flames, and march through the streets carry burning crosses, banners, musical instruments or burning letters spelling out the initials of the society.